layilin/SP23-33852/_annotations/book4.md

 139.282 defoedations.
 The action of contaminating, polluting, or infecting something, especially the blood or skin.
 In this case, the period eruption of yaw sores.

-[plant] 139.283 guaiac pods.
+[plant] 139.283 turpentine and guaiac pods.
 Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean.
 In the eighteenth century, the guaiac tree also was known as lignum vitae (Latin for 'wood of life') becuase it was used to treat a variety of diseases, including syphilis and yaws.
 Also widely believed to be an abortifacient.
 Both Guaiacum officinale and Guaiacum sanctum are now endangered due to overexploitation and habitat loss.

 139.287 might not skill ingraft.
 Grainger wonders whether inoculation might not be a good way to fight yaws.
 Popularized in Europe and the Americas as a treatment against smallpox in 1722, inoculation involved puncturing the skin of a healthy individual, and deliberately infecting him or her with pustulent matter from smallpox patient.
 Extremely dangerous by modern standards because the inoculee came down with smallpox, inoculation nevertheless had a much lower rate of mortality than being infected by smallpox in the "natural way."
 Inoculation did not work for inoculation.